When to Worry About Irregular Periods

 At the time of your menstrual period, the uterine lining sheds and the uterus has two basic mechanisms to stop itself from bleeding.
 The first is the normal blood-clotting mechanism that works throughout the body by forming plugs within the blood vessels.
 Because the uterus is a muscle, it also has the unique ability to contract the bleeding vessels of the uterus.
 These contractions are what you may experience as menstrual cramps.

 It is believed that fibroids don’t allow the uterus to contract properly, so it isn’t able to effectively stop menstrual bleeding.
 Another issue is fibroids produce growth factors (proteins) that stimulate the blood vessels of the uterus and cause more blood in the uterine cavity, leading to heavier and irregular periods.

-Fibroids and heavy periods can potentially cause anemia (iron deficiency).
+Fibroids and heavy bleeding during periods can potentially cause anemia (iron deficiency).
 If you’re feeling tired or worn out most of the time and suspect you may be anemic, contact your doctor immediately.
 Also, if your irregular periods are causing you mental or physical discomfort, it’s important to get checked for uterine fibroids or other underlying uterine conditions.